kenatiod/MUT/Understanding Machine Understanding.md

 ### A7.3 -- Explainable AI

-A key challenge in human-AI teaming is the opaqueness of many state-of-the-art AI systems, particularly deep learning models.
+A challenge in human-AI teaming is the opaqueness of many state-of-the-art AI systems, particularly deep learning models.
 These "black box" models can achieve high performance but provide limited insight into their reasoning process, making it difficult for humans to understand and trust their outputs.
 Explainable AI (XAI) aims to address this challenge by developing techniques to make AI systems more transparent and interpretable to human users (Ribeiro et al., 2016).

 #### A7.3.1 -- Explanation Types and Purposes